Jefferson-Street-Strutters/Jefferson-Street-Strutters-Website/index.md

 path: index
 ---

-# Welcome to the Jefferson Street Strutters
+# Jefferson Street Strutters

+The Jefferson Street Strutters are a jazz band based in the Washington, DC metropolitan area.

 [The Jefferson Street Strutters at Nationals Ballpark April 23rd 2008](DSCN0036-600x450.jpg)